Talent Management Program | Takeda Pharmaceuticals

 Ensuring each and every employee feels engaged and has an opportunity to contribute across the organization is essential.
 Effective communication is not just top-down dialogue from senior leaders, but it is two-way dialogue that solicits ongoing feedback from all levels and functions within the organization.

+We want our employees to feel invested in and passionate about their work and the impact they have on patients’ lives.
 We look for exceptional talent and then engage them in open and ongoing discussions to enhance performance and development.
 We use our “Quality Conversations” framework to empower managers and teams to communicate clearly and frequently to build trust, deliver impact and move our business forward.
 We also prepare high-potential individuals for new opportunities so that we’re constantly improving our bench strength of leaders and experts.

 The Global Risk Management Policy determines in its Principles that managing risk is the responsibility of everyone from the Board of Directors to the employee.
 It has been published and made available to all business units, business functions and Local Operating Companies (LOCs).
 In the annual Enterprise Risk Assessment (ERA) process, risks (including human capital risks) are identified, assessed and reported to the relevant local committee by each business unit, business function or LOC.
 Human capital risks can therefore be raised from anywhere across Takeda, or be raised directly within the HR function’s risk assessment.
 All individual risk assessments are then aggregated into an enterprise risk heatmap, allowing the Risk, Ethics and Compliance Committee (RECC) and the Board of Directors to obtain an enterprise view.
 In addition, the effectiveness of mitigating controls & any remaining residual risk can be assessed and prioritized for further actions if required.